 The Black Stallion by Walter Farley

-Classic story of a wild Arabian stallion and the boy who adopted him.
+Classic story of a wild Arabian stallion and the boy who adopts him.

 An article by Katie Kubesh, from In the Hands of A Child, that originally appeared in the Old Schoolhouse Magazine.
 This how-to covers scientific classification, anatomy, diet, life cycle, horse senses, gaits, size, breeds, use and care.
 You’ll also find a recommended reading list to round out the study.